JonTron: 2017 comments

+In response to this, Jafari stated that the Southern Poverty Law Center is "the worst" and sarcastically described them as "the most unbiased institution of all time".
+There was also backlash within his fanbase, with partners noting a loss of subscribers.
+Kotaku reported that many of Jafari's longtime fans felt uncomfortable with these views and could no longer support his content.
+Jafari posted a statement on YouTube on March 19, addressing some of his controversial arguments from the stream.
+On May 18, 2017, NormalBoots announced that Jafari would not play as an active member anymore, though he would still play as an honored founder of the group.
+They stated that this was a "mutual understanding" and that he had not been kicked out.

-Jafari recorded voice parts for a minor character in the game Yooka-Laylee.
-In response to the controversy, an update was issued the same day as the game's April 2017 release, to remove and replace Jafari's voice.
-The game was reportedly flooded with requests for refunds following his removal.
-Jafari was kept as a voice talent in A Hat in Time, another game which he had been involved in, despite the controversy, which resulted in mixed reaction, with some people claiming to refuse purchasing the game if he was included in the game.
-In November 2017, Jafari appeared on a podcast with h3h3Productions.
-While he was featured on the podcast, he spoke further about his statements, stating that he should not have gone into the subjects he went into without any prior preparation, and claiming that while he did not hold any racist views, he wishes people could "[talk] about these things without witch hunting each other".
+In response to the controversy, an update to the game Yooka-Laylee was issued the same day as the game's April 2017 release, replacing Jafari's voice parts for a minor character.
+The game was flooded with requests for refunds following his removal.
+Jafari was kept as a voice talent in A Hat in Time despite the controversy, which resulted in mixed reactions.
+Some said they would refuse to purchase the game if he was included.
+In November 2017, Jafari appeared on a podcast with h3h3Productions where he spoke further about his statements, stating that he should not have gone into the subjects he went into without any prior preparation, and that while he did not hold any racist views, he wishes people could "[talk] about these things without witch hunting each other".

 Personal life

 In July 2013, coinciding with Jafari's departure from Game Grumps, he announced that he had moved from Los Angeles to New York City.
-As of 2022, Jafari's Twitter page has listed his location as New England.

 Jafari is married to Charlotte "Bear" Claw; the ceremony took place on October 23, 2019.
+On Christmas Day 2024, the two revealed that they are having a child together.
+On April 16, 2025, their son William Albert Jafari was born.